Rainy Day Gardening: Make This Indoor Hanging Clay Planter

-Next roll out some more clay to 1/8” thickness and cut out some small shapes using cookie cutters or you can cut shapes free-style using an x-acto knife.
-Arrange the shapes onto the rectangle piece.
+Next, roll out some more clay to 1/8” thickness and cut out some small shapes using cookie cutters.
+You can also cut shapes free-style using an x-acto knife if you wish.
+Arrange the smaller shapes onto the rectangle piece.
 Use a little water to wet one side of the shape and press it (wet side down) onto the rectangle (this will help the clay shapes stick to the clay rectangle).

 Carefully wrap the rectangle around the circle and press the ends together to create the sides of your planter.
 Then roll out some thin “snakes” of clay and press one into the inside bottom of the planter (where the walls meet the circle base) as well as where the ends of the rectangle meet to create the sides.
 Use your fingers to smooth the clay snake into the cracks to create a watertight seal.

-Use a wooden skewer to poke four evenly spaced wholes near the top of the planter.
-I also added a drain hole at the bottom.
+Use a wooden skewer to poke four evenly spaced holes near the top of the planter.
+I also added a drainage hole at the bottom.
 Allow planter to dry completely (at least 24 hours).

 Paint the planter with acrylic paints and thread braided chords (or string) through the holes of the planter for easy hanging.